calimero-project/calimero-server/README.md

 * `<knxSubnet>` settings of the KNX subnet the service container shall communicate with.
 The `knxSubnet` element text contains identifiers specific to the KNX subnet interface type, i.e., IP address[:port] for IP-based interfaces, or USB interface name/ID for KNX USB interfaces, constructor arguments for user-supplied network links, ....
 Attributes:
     - `type`: interface type to KNX subnet, one of "ip", "knxip", "usb", "ft12", "tpuart", "virtual", "emulate", "user-supplied"
       - `ip`: the KNX subnet is connected via a KNXnet/IP tunneling connection
-      - `knxip`: the KNX subnet is connected via a KNXnet/IP routing connection
+      - `knxip`: the KNX subnet is connected via KNX IP or KNXnet/IP routing
       - `usb`: connect to subnet via a USB device, if the device name/ID is left empty, the first USB device found will be used
       - `ft12`: use a FT1.2 protocol connection
       - `tpuart`: use a TP-UART adapter to connect to a KNX TP1 network
       - `virtual`: Run KNX subnet and enable the connection of virtual and real devices
       - `emulate`: Emulates the behaviour of a KNX subnet.
-Datapoints may be specified in an accompanying `dataPointMap.xml`.
+KNX datapoints may be specified in an accompanying datapoint XML file.
       - `user-supplied`: Own programmed connections may be added here.
     - `medium` (optional): KNX transmission medium, one of "tp1" (default), "pl110", "knxip", "rf"
 	   - `tp1`: Twisted pair (transmission with 9600 Baud as specified in the KNX standard)